• What is Copywriting?

 When it comes to discounts on services, clients don’t think of the discounted rate as a discount—they think of it as a low and reasonable rate.
 If you’re willing to work for $25, why would they ever pay you more?

-Now, this isn’t to say that you can’t get creative with promotions.
-Maybe you could offer a free 45-minute consultation or a free email audit to let them know what should be improved in their email program.
+Maybe you could offer a free 15-minute consultation or a free email audit to let them know what should be improved in their email program.
+You’re not writing copy for them, but you’re pointing out areas they could improve and explaining how improving them would provide value to the business.
+(And, of course, you’re available to make those updates!)

 Both of these are one-time services that are needed once only, and they also open the door for more work.
+They allow you to demonstrate your value to potential clients without giving away lots of time or energy for free.

 You can find other ways to offer “specials,” but I’d very strongly advise you never to offer sales on your rates.
 Your rates—and the work they represent—are important and deserve respect.